-- The type function Item returns the type of items of the structure 1. - The function from List constructs the structure l from the given list of Item l. - The function fromListN takes the input list's length as a hint.
+- The type function Item returns the type of items of the structure l. - The function fromList constructs the structure l from the given list of Item 1. - The function fromListN takes the input list's length as a hint.
 Its behaviour should be equivalent to fromList.
 The hint can be used for more efficient construction of the structure l compared to fromList.
 If the given hint is not equal to the input list's length the behaviour of fromListN is not specified. - The function toList should be the inverse of fromList.